A Journey to Life Without Dialysis

-“It is an understatement when we say the Howie’s House is a life saver; a thank you will never express our gratitude.” – Felicia Padilla, recent Howie’s House guest
+“It is an understatement when we say the Gift of Life Howie’s House is a life saver; a thank you will never express our gratitude.” – Felicia Padilla, recent House guest

 Felicia and Jose Padilla are a young, active couple from Rockland County, New York who have been married for two years.
 Felicia says that, for as long as she’d known Jose, she had not known a life without dialysis.
 “When Jose and I first met, his kidney had just failed and he was back on dialysis.
 Even on our honeymoon, I spent hours apart from him as he had to go to dialysis treatments during our trip.”